Liberal Social Party

 The Liberal Social Party (Parti Social Libéral, PSL) was a political party in Algeria.

 History

 The PSL ran in the first multi-party elections since independence in 1991, receiving just 0.1% of the vote and failing to win a seat.
 The 1997 elections saw the party increase its vote share to 0.4%, winning a single seat in the People's National Assembly.
-However, the party was banned in 1998 after a court rules that it had broken electoral laws.
+However, the party was banned in 1998 after a court ruled that it had broken electoral laws.